drmperez/HostDesigner_tutorials/HW4/homework_4.md

 4. **You can also read in added parameters when using PCModel10.**

 	Try it.
 After getting set to minimize the structure, but before you hit Compute/Minimize, go to the Options menu and select Use Added Parameters.
 A file open window will appear asking you to select the added parameter files.
-Select the add.prm file and optimize the structure.
-Is the resulting structure different?
-Examine the log file and verify that the added parameters are now being applied.
+Select the `add.prm` file and optimize the structure.

+	1. Is the resulting structure different?
+	2. Examine the log file, are the added parameters are now being applied?

 5. **Verify that the parameters are giving a structural features that are consistent with experiment.**

 	One way to do this is compare bond lengths, bond angles, and dihedral angles with average values observed in the Cambridge Database.
 Here is what the average experimental data is from 1118 dialkylated oxime structures says:

 	1. C=N distance 1.28 +/- 0.02
 	2. N-O distance 1.40 +/- 0.02
 	3. C-N-O angle 113 +/- 2 deg
 	4. C=N-O-H dihedral angle is 180 +/- 7 deg

-	Use the Query feature in PCModel10 to compare these values to what the MM3 model is currently giving when using add.prm.
-	What you should see is that the C=N distance is pretty good, the N-O distance is computed too short, the C=N-O angle is computed too large, and the C=N-O-H torsion angle is correct.
+	Use the Query feature in PCModel10 to compare these values to what the MM3 model is currently giving when using `add.prm.` What you should see is that the C=N distance is pretty good, the N-O distance is computed too short, the C=N-O angle is computed too large, and the C=N-O-H torsion angle is correct.

 6. **You could decide to adjust the parameters to get a better agreement with experiment.**

 	The PCModel10 interface provides a fast way to do this.
 The approach is to open the input file, choose the use added parameters, optimize the structure, and query the N-O and C=N-O angles so that you can see the values on the screen.

-	Open a terminal window and open the add.prm file in a text editor.
-Modify one or more parameters by changing their values.
-Save the add.prm file.
-Tell PCModel10 to use this modified version of the added parameters.
-You have to first toggle the Use Added Parameters off, pick it again, and then choose the updated add.prm file.
-Now minimize the structure.
+	Open a terminal window and open the `add.prm` file in a text editor.

+	1. Modify one or more parameters by changing their values.
+	1. Save the `add.prm` file.
+	1. Tell PCModel10 to use this modified version of the added parameters by:
+		1. toggling the `Use Added Parameters` off and then back on again,
+		2. when prompted, choose the updated `add.prm` file.
+	1. Now minimize the structure again.

 	The query values should change showing the effect of the changed parameters.
 Iteratively modify the stretch and bend parameters to achieve a better agreement with the experimental data.

 	You could also do the parameter adjustment iterations using MENGINE and PCModel10.
 The process would be